 Location: Rosenthal Wine Bar is at 18741 Pacific Coast Highway, Malibu, CA 90265.

-Yes, you can (and should) go on wine taste in Malibu too.
+Yes, you can (and should) go on wine taste in Malibu too – it is one of the coolest things to do in LA.
 You can find hidden in the canyons of the Santa Monica Mountains, a couple of great wineries, producing some pretty tasty (and affordable) wines.
 Some famous wineries are Cornell Winery & Tasting Room, Cielo Winery, and Rosenthal.

 PRO-TIP: If you love wine and are interested on experience some of the top vineyards with spectacular views, the best option is to join the Malibu Wineries Private Group Tour.
 The tour is a great experience to visit 3 wineries on a private luxury vehicle and with a local expert guide, that will share all about wine, the region, and the history of the area.